For a new home on the Haw River in North Carolina’s Chatham County, architect Arielle Schechter found her inspiration in two places.

-When she first saw the boulder, she was sketching the Haw River, its banks and other forms – as a hawk landed 10 feet away.
+When she first saw the boulder, she was sketching the river, its banks and other forms – as a hawk landed 10 feet away.
 Some might call that serendipity, while others view hawks as symbols – of intuition and higher vision for completing tasks or making decisions.
-A hawk, they contend, means the universe seeks to teach some powerful lessons – and expand a base of knowledge and wisdom.
+A hawk, they contend, means the universe wants someone to learn some powerful lessons – and expand his or her knowledge and wisdom.

 In Schechter’s case, it was a matter of designing a very green home for a retired attorney and his wife, an artist and gallery owner.
 She calls it the most sustainable home she’s ever designed.